Invariant measures concentrated on countable structures: Non-existence of invariant measures

-Finally, Theorem~\ref{Conditions} has the following consequence, which extends Lemma~\ref{alephnought} on the relationship between trivial definable closure and duplication of quantifier-free types.
+Finally, Theorem~\ref{KMConditions} has the following consequence, which (for relational languages) extends Lemma~\ref{alephnought} on the relationship between trivial definable closure and duplication of quantifier-free types.

-\begin{corollary} Let $T$ be a countable pithy $\Pi_2$ theory of $\Lwow(L)$ that has a unique countable model $\cM$ (up to isomorphism).
+\begin{corollary} Let $L$ be a countable relational language, and let $T$ be a countable pithy $\Pi_2$ theory of $\Lwow(L)$ that has a unique countable model $\cM$ (up to isomorphism).
 Then $\cM$ has trivial definable closure if and only if $T$ has duplication of quantifier-free types. \end{corollary} \begin{proof} From Lemma~\ref{alephnought} it is immediate that if $\cM$ has trivial definable closure then $T$ must have duplication of quantifier-free types.

 For the other direction, suppose that $T$ has duplication of quantifier-free types.
-By Theorem~\ref{ModelsWitnessingT} there is a Borel $L$-structure strongly witnessing $T$, which by Corollary~\ref{stronglywitnessingcorollary} induces an invariant probability measure concentrated on the models of $T$ in $\Model$.
+By Theorem~\ref{ModelsWitnessingT} there is a samplable Borel $L$-structure strongly witnessing $T$, which by Corollary~\ref{stronglywitnessingcorollary} induces an invariant probability measure concentrated on the set of models of $T$ in $\Model$.
 Hence there is an invariant measure concentrated on $\cM$.
-But Theorem~\ref{Conditions} then implies that $\cM$ has trivial definable closure. \end{proof}
+But Theorem~\ref{KMConditions} then implies that $\cM$ has trivial definable closure. \end{proof}